Anshu Shrestha, MPH, PhD (ashrestha@crgc-cancer.org)

 Senior Director of Operations

 Judy Vang joined the Cancer Registry of Greater California in 2017 and currently serves as the Senior Director of Operations.
-She oversees and provides high-level, collaborative direction and leadership for the operations functions and units at the CRGC program, which includes the Data Collection Unit, Data Quality Control and Compliance Unit, IT Unit, and Administrative and Fiscal Unit.
-Judy also collaborates with the CRGC Principal Investigator/Executive Director to co-create vision, strategy, resources, and program outcomes.
-She brings almost two decades of deep knowledge and understanding of nonprofit operations and progressive program management experience.
-Judy holds a BA in Communications and a MS in Accounting.
+She has over a decade of progressive program administration/management experience and has managed various grants and contracts before her current role.
+She oversees four core operations units at the CRGC program consisting of the Data Collection Unit, Data Quality Control Unit, IT Unit, and Administrative and Finance Unit.
+She earned her BA in Communications from California State University, Monterey Bay and her MS in Accounting from California State University, Sacramento.

 Kyle L. Ziegler, BS, ODS (kziegler@crgc-cancer.org)